Night Tracks: Night Tracks (1983–1992)

 Night Tracks was the main program, composed (until 1989) of two three-hour blocks of music videos.
-On Friday the program normally began at 12:05 AM Eastern Time/9:05 PM Pacific Time and ran through the night until 6:00 AM ET/3:00 AM PT.
-On Saturday the two blocks were repeated, but in reverse order.
-(This was done partly because sporting events programming such as Braves Baseball on TBS and NBA on TBS ran overtime into the Night Tracks timeslot.
-On those nights Night Tracks would end before the entirety of block two had been aired.)
+The first music video aired on the program was for Hall & Oates's "Family Man" (from their H2O album) during the inaugural Friday night edition on June 3, 1983.
+On Fridays, the program normally began at 12:05 a.m.
+Eastern Time/9:05 p.m.
+Pacific Time and ran through the night until 6:00 a.m.
+ET/3:00 a.m.
+PT.
+On Saturdays, the two blocks were repeated, but in reverse order.
+(This was done partly to accommodate Atlanta Braves baseball and NBA basketball games that often overran into the Night Tracks timeslot; on those nights, Night Tracks would end before the entirety of the second block had been aired.)

 Interest in music videos began to wane in the late 1980s.
-USA Network cancelled its Radio 1990 video program in 1986; MTV suffered a ratings slump that same year that led it to replace its original crew of video jockeys and begin creating non-music programs; and in the summer of 1987, Friday Night Videos was pushed back an hour to accommodate a Friday episode of the higher-rated Late Night with David Letterman.
-In 1989 TBS began cutting back the amount of airtime devoted to music videos.
-Beginning in March, 1989, the Friday night schedule comprised one hour of Power Play (see below) and one three-hour block of videos, beginning at 1:00 AM ET/10:00 PM PT.
-TBS assigned the cut three hours to live sports events on Friday evenings and reruns of Hogan's Heroes and Gomer Pyle, U.S.M.C. early Saturday mornings.
-That August, TBS reduced Night Tracks to two and a half hours on Friday, and Chartbusters (see below) plus two two-hour blocks on Saturday, while the remaining hours each night were assigned to Night Flicks (which was simply a movie, standard TBS evening fare, with the Night Tracks theme music and announcer introducing the commercial breaks).
-In the spring of 1990, it was further reduced to two 90 minute blocks.
-(This meant that it was possible to see the first 90-minute block again (albeit in abbreviated form just before the cut off time) on the same night.)
+USA Network cancelled its Radio 1990 video program in 1986; MTV suffered a ratings slump that same year that led it to replace its original crew of video jockeys and begin creating non-music programs; and in the summer of 1987, Friday Night Videos was pushed back an hour to accommodate the addition of a Friday episode of the higher-rated Late Night with David Letterman.
+In 1989, TBS began cutting back the amount of airtime devoted to music videos; that March, the Friday night schedule comprised one hour of Power Play (see below) and one three-hour block of videos, beginning at 1:00 a.m.
+ET/10:00 p.m.
+PT.
+TBS assigned the three hours cut from the video block to live sports events on Friday evenings and reruns of Hogan's Heroes and Gomer Pyle, U.S.M.C. early Saturday mornings.
+That August, TBS reduced Night Tracks to 2½ hours on Fridays, and Chartbusters (see below) plus two two-hour-long blocks on Saturdays, while the remaining hours each night were repurposed for Night Flicks (which were simply a double-feature presentation of movies, standard TBS evening fare, with the Night Tracks theme music and announcer introducing the commercial breaks).
+In the spring of 1990, it was further reduced to two 90-minute blocks.
+(This meant that it was possible to see the first 90-minute block again—albeit in abbreviated form just before the cut-off time—on the same night.)